marijnh/Eloquent-JavaScript/20_node.md

 {{index "Buffer class", "toString method"}}

 The `chunk` value passed to the data handler will be a binary `Buffer`.
-We can convert this to string by decoding it as UTF-8 encoded characters with its `toString` method..
+We can convert this to a string by decoding it as UTF-8 encoded characters with its `toString` method..

 The following piece of code, when run with the uppercasing server